Alfresco/alfresco-js-api/README.md

 var parentFolder = '80a94ac8-3ece-47ad-864e-5d939424c47c'

-this.alfrescoJsApi.node.createFolder('newFolderName', 'folderA/folderB', parentFolder).then(function (data) {
+this.alfrescoJsApi.nodes.createFolder('newFolderName', 'folderA/folderB', parentFolder).then(function (data) {
     console.log('The folder is created in  folderA/folderB from parentFolder:' + parentFolder);
 }, function (error) {
     console.log('Error in creation of this folder or folder already exist' + error);